toggledbits/RGB-LED-Strip-Sequencer/README.md

 For an interface, I had often used the uniquitous 16x2 LCD with four or five tactile switches for projects, but I felt that that kind of interface was going to be slow and clumsy for this purpose.
 What I really thought would work well was a matrix of lighted buttons like they use on MIDI controllers.
-I thought it would be easy to create an interface on it, and the boys would think it was really cool-looking (shout out to Thomas Dolby for that--it's a long story, maybe ask me over a beer).
+I thought it would be easy to create a simple but powerful (enough) user interface on it, and the boys would think it was really cool-looking (shout out to Thomas Dolby for that--it's a long story, maybe ask me over a beer).
+So I started researching how to build one.
+Hmmm.
+That was going to get expensive.
+OK, is there an off-the-shelf product that didn't look like a DTMF or calculator keypad that I could interface with?
+Few, all expensive.

 I don't recall how I found it, but I ended up stumbling across the Adafruit Trellis.
 It's (as of this writing) a $9.95 board (plus $4.95 for the silicone keypad--not sure why they sell it separately) with a 4x4 matrix of addressable switches.
 The board doesn't come with LEDs, but you can provide your own and solder them to pads provided.
-The Arduino library lets you check button pressed and turn LEDs on and off with simple function calls, and the board uses two-wire (I2C) communication.
-You can connect up to four together to create an 8x8 matrix.
+The Arduino library lets you check button states and turn LEDs on and off with simple function calls, and the board uses two-wire (I2C) communication.
+You can even connect up to eight together to make larger matrices.

 I ordered one, and started playing with it as soon as it arrived.
 Perfect.
 I soon had it working on the Arduino, and from there, imagining an interface and getting it to work took only a couple of hours.